nh-adorie/adorie-data-projects/customer-personality-analysis/README.md

 | 3 | 0.244 |
 | 4 | 0.184 |

-Silhouette score decreases steadily as K increases, with no peak at K=4 — statistically, fewer clusters separate more cleanly.
-To decide between statistical separation and business usefulness, all three candidate values of K were profiled and compared directly.

-**K=2** splits customers along a single axis — income/spending level ($68K/$1,113 spend vs. $37K/$141 spend), collapsing every other distinction into two broad tiers.
+**K=2** splits customers along a single axis: income/spending level ($68K/$1,113 spend vs. $37K/$141 spend), collapsing every other distinction into two broad tiers.

-**K=3** recovers two clearly distinct, actionable segments almost identically to the final K=4 solution (a budget-conscious family segment and a deal-seeking middle-income segment), but still merges the two highest-income groups into one cluster averaging 33.1% "has children" — a number that doesn't represent either underlying group well, since it blends a family-oriented segment (86% with children) with a childless professional segment (8% with children).
+**K=3** recovers two clearly distinct, actionable segments almost identically to the final K=4 solution (a budget-conscious family segment and a deal-seeking middle-income segment), but still merges the two highest-income groups into one cluster averaging 33.1% "has children" - a number that doesn't represent either underlying group well, since it blends a family-oriented segment (86% with children) with a childless professional segment (8% with children).

-**K=4** resolves exactly this remaining ambiguity, splitting the high-income cluster into "Affluent Parents" and "Premium Childless Professionals" — two segments with opposite family compositions and different channel behavior (catalog-preferring, deal-averse childless professionals vs. omnichannel, moderately deal-using parents), which call for different marketing strategies.
+**K=4** resolves exactly this remaining ambiguity, splitting the high-income cluster into "Affluent Parents" and "Premium Childless Professionals" - two segments with opposite family compositions and different channel behavior (catalog-preferring, deal-averse childless professionals vs. omnichannel, moderately deal-using parents), which call for different marketing strategies.

 **K=4 was selected** over the statistically higher-scoring K=2/K=3, trading a modest amount of cluster separation for a segmentation that surfaces every behaviorally and demographically distinct group relevant to marketing strategy.